Joseph Anokye: Career

-Mr. Anokye was a premier Cisco Technical Instructor from the year 1999 through 2016 in the Washington D.C, USA Metropolitan Area.
+Anokye was a Cisco Technical Instructor from the year 1999 through 2016 in the Washington D.C, USA Metropolitan Area.
 Having attained Cisco Certified Internetwork Engineer Number 6642 (CCIE #6624) in the year 2000, he taught and mentored many Telecommunications, Network, and Systems engineers.
 Many of his trained network engineering professionals work with Government, Security and Civilian Agencies, State and local Governments, telecommunications companies (Cisco Systems, Juniper Networks, etc), Banks, financial institutions, regulatory and compliance and many more.

-In February 2016, Mr. Anokye returned to Ghana after working with NASA for nineteen (19) years.
+In February 2016, Anokye returned to Ghana after working with NASA for nineteen (19) years.
 He was appointed the Director of Technology for the New Patriotic Party (NPP) 2016 Presidential Elections Campaign.
 It was during this time that he developed the elections results management software that allowed for the quick and correct tallying of the Presidential and parliamentary results in the 2016 General Elections in Ghana.
 The systems allowed the NPP to accurately predict the outcome of the 2016 Ghanaian general elections less than eight (8) hours after polls were closed.
 The predictions were published days before the conclusion of the official tabulation by the Electoral Commission (EC) of Ghana but was consistent with the EC's results when it was finally released.

-During the 2020 General Elections, Mr. Anokye was again appointed the Director of Technology and Digital Operations in the New Patriotic Party (NPP) Presidential and Parliamentary Campaign.
+During the 2020 General Elections, Anokye was again appointed the Director of Technology and Digital Operations in the New Patriotic Party (NPP) Presidential and Parliamentary Campaign.
 As a member of the National Campaign Team, he was responsible for the day-to-day administration of the Technology unit for the 2020 campaign.
 He designed the infrastructure that successfully and timeously collated the presidential and parliamentary elections results of the General Elections 2020.

-Hacking allegations

-After the 2016 general elections in Ghana, several media houses, political agents and commentators expressed concerns about the tallying of the election results.
-These suspicions were based on comments made by the chairperson of Ghana's election commission, Charlotte Osei.
-The chairperson announced to the country that the commission's electronic vote transmission system had been hacked into.
-She asserted that due to the hack the final results could be compromised.
-Based on what Anokye had been doing for the New Patriotic Party, certain sections of the Ghanaian public believed that he was at the heart of the hacking allegation.
-Seven months after the elections, the People's National Convention revealed plans to formally petition the right authorities to investigate the claims of the electoral commission chair.
-Some opposition political party members believed that the unwillingness by the New Patriotic Party to investigate the issue was because the party had benefited from any hacking that had gone on.
-The allegations against Anokye have not been proven; some Ghanaians believe that the whole allegation was being used as a coverup to the election loss of the National Democratic Congress.